Continuous time integration for changing type systems: Introduction

+In the following we assume conditions \eqref{eq:pos} and \eqref{eq:comp} to be fulfilled.
+Then $U_0$ is an initial data on the whole $\Omega$, explicitly also in the elliptic and parabolic regime.
+But due to the compatibility condition \eqref{eq:comp} it cannot be chosen independently of $F$.

-In \cite{FrTW16} this class of problems was investigated numerically using a discontinuous Galerkin approach for the discretisation in time.
-Here we want to apply a continuous approach, namely the continuous Galerkin-Petrov method \cite{Winther81,AM89,Schieweck10,AM15}.
-Like in \cite{FrTW16} we will consider a special subclass of the general class of evolutionary problems, although the approach of the time-discretisation is suitable in the general case.
+In \cite{FrTW16} the class of changing type problems problems was investigated numerically using a discontinuous Galerkin approach for the discretisation in time.
+Here we want to apply a continuous approach, namely the continuous Galerkin-Petrov method \cite{Winther81,AM89,Schieweck10,AM15,AM04,AMN11}.